npoholik/AVR_ADC_TemperatureProbe/README.md

 		# of counts = 1.17 ms / 64 us = 18.28125 ~= 18
 		OCR0 = # of counts - 1 = 18 - 1 = 17

-	Output a pulse width of 1.33 ms and period of 20 ms continously Duty Cycle: 1.33 ms / 20 ms * 100 = 6.65%
+	60 Degrees: Output a pulse width of 1.33 ms and period of 20 ms continously Duty Cycle: 1.33 ms / 20 ms * 100 = 6.65%
 		# of counts = 1.33 ms / 64 us = 20.78125 ~= 21
 		OCR0 = # of counts - 1 = 21 - 1 = 20

-	Output a pulse width of 1.5 ms and period of 20 ms continously Duty Cycle: 1.5 ms / 20 ms * 100 = 7.5%
+	90 Degrees: Output a pulse width of 1.5 ms and period of 20 ms continously Duty Cycle: 1.5 ms / 20 ms * 100 = 7.5%
 		# of counts = 1.5 ms / 64 us = 23.4375 ~= 23
 		OCR0 = # of counts - 1 = 23 - 1 = 22

-	Output a pulse width of 1.67 ms and period of 20 ms continously Duty Cycle: 1.67 ms / 20 ms * 100 = 8.35 %
+	120 Degrees: Output a pulse width of 1.67 ms and period of 20 ms continously Duty Cycle: 1.67 ms / 20 ms * 100 = 8.35 %
 		# of counts = 1.67 ms / 64 us = 26.09375 ~= 26
 		OCR0 = # of counts - 1 = 26 - 1 = 25

-	Output a pulse width of 1.84 ms and period of 20 ms continously Duty Cycle: 1.84 ms / 20 ms * 100 = 9.2%
+	150 Degrees: Output a pulse width of 1.84 ms and period of 20 ms continously Duty Cycle: 1.84 ms / 20 ms * 100 = 9.2%
 		# of counts = 1.84 ms / 64 us = 28.75 ~= 29
 		OCR0 = # of counts - 1 = 29 - 1 = 28

-	Outputs a pulse width of 2 ms and period of 20 ms continously Duty Cycle: 2 ms / 20 ms * 100 = 10%
+	180 Degrees: Output a pulse width of 2 ms and period of 20 ms continously Duty Cycle: 2 ms / 20 ms * 100 = 10%
 		# of counts = 2 ms / 64 us = 31.25 ~= 31
 		OCR0 = # of counts - 1 = 31 - 1 = 30